 Utilities Allowance is a quarterly payment to recipients of Widow Allowance and Partner Allowance who are under age pension age, and to Disability Support Pension recipients who are aged under 21 years without children, to assist with meeting the cost of utilities bills.
-The payment is made in March, June, September and December each year and is adjusted to increases in the Consumer Price Index in March and September.
+The payment is made in March, June, September and December each year.
 The current annual rate is \$598.40 for singles and \$299.20 for each eligible member of a couple.

-For most pensioners and other income support recipients who have reached age pension age, the value of Utilities Allowance has been either added into the Pension Supplement (page 33) or forms part of the rate paid under transitional arrangements.
+For most pensioners and other income support recipients who have reached age pension age, the value of Utilities Allowance has been either added into the Pension Supplement (page 29) or forms part of the rate paid under transitional arrangements.